djeada/Algorithms-And-Data-Structures/notes/graphs.md

 ## Traversals

 Traversing a graph involves visiting all of its vertices in a systematic way.
 We need an approach that guarantees we don't miss any edges or vertices.
 Unlike trees, graphs don't have a root vertex, so there's no obvious starting point for a traversal.
-We assume that we're given, or we randomly select, a starting vertex _i_.
+We assume that we're given, or we randomly select, a starting vertex $i$.

 Note: The order in which vertices are visited in both breadth-first search (BFS) and depth-first search (DFS) depends on the implementation.
 If our starting vertex A has three neighbors (C, F, and G), there's no strict rule for processing one before the others.
 Therefore, it's better to talk about _a_ result of these algorithms rather than _the_ result.